 Depending on their setup, they may use different hostnames for geographic scaling or simply as a method of distributing load.
 Not all applications do it this way, but it is one possibility.
 Doing it this way would mean those 1.5 billion TikTok users are served different domains based on their geolocation.

-The ability to block and allow entire applications (as opposed to individual domains) is actually something we’re working on at DNSFilter and part of why we were able to identify this TikTok growth in the first place.
+The ability to block and allow entire applications (as opposed to individual domains) is actually something we’re working on at DNSFilter for our DNS filtering service.
+It's part of why we were able to identify this TikTok growth in the first place.
 Keep an eye on our roadmap for updates.